elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 ## State Machines

 Okay, what if we want to represent whether someone is logged in or not?
-We can make a little state machine that lets a user toggled between anonymous and logged in with a user name:
+We can make a little state machine that lets a user toggle between anonymous and logged in with a user name:

 ```elm
 type User = Anonymous | LoggedIn String